ChuckBV/ms22-now-male-diel-response/README.md

  - **script5** Manipulate date to get median hour of capture vs. temperature at time of median hour by month.
 Generate Fig5 facet_wrap of scatterplots, and perform Pearson correlation by month
+ -  **script6** Repeat script5, but examining the 25th rather than 50th
+ percentile

 ## Output files
  - Fig2.jpg - Daily count and temperature profile, 2019